"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "Like hell he did!
 You're just saying that because you -"

-"Never be back?" she whispered.
+"Never be back?" she whispered, her eyes filling with tears.

 "Well, I'm just worried about him.
 I mean, he was planning on destroying something that is obviously super important to Latnok, and then he sends us this urgent message, but never shows," Lori stated, chewing her lip.